eccentricexit/iuvo/design_pattern_decisions.md

 # Failing Loudly

-Instead of fully executing a function and using if-else to implement business rules, IuvoCore throws errors along with messages by using solidity's `require()`.
+Instead of fully executing a function and using if-else to implement business rules, IuvoCore throws errors along with explanatory messages by using solidity's `require()`.

 # Access Restrictions